MEXT Scholarship Program

 Designated by MEXT, taking into account your stated preferences.

-- Examinations (Japanese, English, and Mathematics; plus Sciences*) and interview (August)
+• 1st screening: examinations (Japanese, English, and Mathematics; plus Sciences*) and interviews (July)

 Examinations and interviews will be held in person at the Consulate General of Japan in Montreal; no exceptions will be made.